 3.11.1 SECURITY REQUIREMENT Periodically assess the risk to organizational operations (including mission, functions, image, or reputation), organizational assets, and individuals, resulting from the operation of organizational systems and the associated processing, storage, or transmission of CUI.
 ASSESSMENT OBJECTIVE Determine if: 3.11.1[a] the frequency to assess risk to organizational operations, organizational assets, and individuals is defined.
 3.11.1[b] risk to organizational operations, organizational assets, and individuals resulting from the operation of an organizational system that processes, stores, or transmits CUI is assessed with the defined frequency.
-POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Risk assessment policy; security planning policy and procedures; procedures addressing organizational assessments of risk; security plan; risk assessment; risk assessment results; risk assessment reviews; risk assessment updates; other relevant documents or records].
+POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Risk assessment policy; security planning policy and procedures; procedures addressing organizational risk assessments; security plan; risk assessment; risk assessment results; risk assessment reviews; risk assessment updates; other relevant documents or records].
 Interview: [SELECT FROM: Personnel with risk assessment responsibilities; personnel with information security responsibilities].
 Test: [SELECT FROM: Organizational processes for risk assessment; mechanisms supporting or for conducting, documenting, reviewing, disseminating, and updating the risk assessment].
-SUPPLEMENTAL GUIDANCE FOR SECURITY REQUIREMENT 3.11.1
+DISCUSSION ON SECURITY REQUIREMENT 3.11.1

 3.11.2 SECURITY REQUIREMENT Scan for vulnerabilities in organizational systems and applications periodically and when new vulnerabilities affecting those systems and applications are identified.
-ASSESSME!
-Determine NT OBJECTIVE e: if: 3.11.2[a] the frequency to scan for vulnerabilities in an organizational system and its applications that process, store, or transmit CUI is defined.
+ASSESSMENT OBJECTIVE Determine if: 3.11.2[a] the frequency to scan for vulnerabilities in an organizational system and its applications that process, store, or transmit CUI is defined.
 3.11.2[b] vulnerability scans are performed in an organizational system that processes, stores, or transmits CUI with the defined frequency.
 3.11.2[c] vulnerability scans are performed in an application that contains CUI with the defined frequency.
 3.11.2[d] vulnerability scans are performed in an organizational system that processes, stores, or transmits CUI when new vulnerabilities are identified.
 3.11.2[e] vulnerability scans are performed in an application that contains CUI when new vulnerabilities are identified.
-POTENTIAL ASSESSMENT METHODS AND OBJECTS a SELECT FROM: Risk assessment policy; procedures addressing vulnerability scanning; risk ssessment; security plan; security assessment report; vulnerability scanning tools and ssociated configuration documentation; vulnerability scanning results; patch and ulnerability management records; other relevant documents or records].
-[SELECT FROM: Personnel with risk assessment, security assessment and vulnerability scanning responsibilities; personnel with vulnerability scan analysis and remediation responsibilities; personnel with information security responsibilities; system or network administrators]. inforr CT FROM: Organizational processes for vulnerability scanning, analysis, remediation, and mation sharing; mechanisms supporting or implementing vulnerability scanning, analysis, diation, and information sharing].
-SUPPLEME NTAL GUIDANCE FOR SECURITY REQUIREMENT 3.11.2
+POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine : [SELECT FROM: Risk assessment policy; procedures addressing vulnerability scanning; risk assessment; security plan; security assessment report; vulnerability scanning tools and associated configuration documentation; vulnerability scanning results; patch and vulnerability management records; other relevant documents or records].

+Interview: [SELECT FROM: Personnel with risk assessment, security assessment and vulnerability scanning responsibilities; personnel with vulnerability scan analysis and remediation responsibilities; personnel with information security responsibilities; system or network administrators].

+Test: [SELECT FROM: Organizational processes for vulnerability scanning, analysis, remediation, and information sharing; mechanisms supporting or implementing vulnerability scanning, analysis, remediation, and information, and information sharing].

-3.11.3 SECURITY REQUIREMENT Remediate vulnerabilities in accordance with assessments of risk.
-ASSESSMENT OBJECTIVE Determine if, for an organizational system that processes, stores, or transmits CUI and each facility that contains CUI: 3.11.3[a] vulnerabilities are identified.
+3.11.3 SECURITY REQUIREMENT Remediate vulnerabilities in accordance with risk assessments.
+ASSESSMENT OBJECTIVE Determine if: 3.11.3[a] vulnerabilities are identified.
 3.11.3[b] vulnerabilities are remediated in accordance with risk assessments.
-POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Risk assessment policy; procedures addressing vulnerability scanning assessment; security plan; security assessment report; vulnerability scanning tools a associated configuration documentation; vulnerability scanning results; patch and vulnerability management records; other relevant documents or records].
-Interview: [SELECT FROM: Personnel with risk assessment, security assessment and vulnerability scanning responsibilities; personnel with vulnerability scan analysis responsibilities personnel with vulnerability remediation responsibilities; personnel with information security responsibilities; system or network administrators].
-Test: [SELECT FROM: Organizational processes for vulnerability scanning, analysis, remediation information sharing; mechanisms supporting or implementing vulnerability scanning, and remediation, and information sharing].
-SUPPLEMENTAL GUIDANCE FOR SECURITY REQUIREMENT 3.11.3
+POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine : [SELECT FROM: Risk assessment policy; procedures addressing vulnerability scanning; risk assessment; security plan; security assessment report; vulnerability scanning tools and associated configuration documentation; vulnerability scanning results; patch and vulnerability management records; other relevant documents or records].
+Interview: [SELECT FROM: Personnel with risk assessment, security assessment and vulnerability scanning responsibilities; personnel with vulnerability scan analysis responsibilities; personnel with vulnerability remediation responsibilities; personnel with information security responsibilities; system or network administrators]. inforr Test: [SELECT FROM: Organizational processes for vulnerability scanning, analysis, remediation, and information sharing; mechanisms supporting or implementing vulnerability scanning, analysis, remediation, and information sharing].
+DISCUSSIO N ON SECURITY REQUIREMENT 3.11.3